-In India people are still trying to struggle to understand the techniques and technology behind creative processes in modern times.
+In India, people are still trying to struggle to understand the techniques and technology behind creative processes in modern times.
 So we started working to create an awareness of this field among the people.
 We spent a few months to prepare ourselves.
 We tested different models that could work well.
 We took it to the event companies and they liked the idea of illumined art projection mapping.
 We tried to build the infrastructure and backing for our projection mapping shows.
-Then I realised that there were many people who wanted to create things which looked like projection mapping but they were basically videos projected on the wall.
-So we decided to create an awareness so that this particular technique could combine creativity and technology and evolve along those lines.
+Then I realised that there were many people who wanted to create things that looked like projection mapping but they were basically videos projected on the wall.
+So we decided to create awareness so that this particular technique could combine creativity and technology and evolve along those lines.
 Once we completed more than 50 projection mapping shows, we decided to involve more people in this activity, who could share our work.
 We also realised that new media doesn’t have the grammar which the conventional creative fields have.
 To encourage the formation of a grammar, we had to do a lot more experimentation.

-New media artists don’t have enough opportunities, spaces and resources to experiment and showcase their work.
+New media artists don’t have enough opportunities, spaces, and resources to experiment and showcase their work.

 How is the technological graph of this field?

 The technology behind art illumination and project mapping is very expensive.
 Further, the artists have to learn the techniques to decipher this particular field.
 We want to create both of these scenarios.
-Many new corporate houses and work spaces want newer engagements.
+Many new corporate houses and workspaces want newer engagements.
 They want to use technology for creative work in their spaces.
 We have offered our experiments with art and technology for some corporate houses.
 There are opportunities in the corporate sector, where they want to use technology as part of the overall experience.
-Nowadays even small children are using smartphones and their experiences are linked to the new technologies.
+Nowadays even small children are using smartphones and their experiences are linked to new technologies.
 Hence, the creative arena needs to incorporate these new technologies.
 These technological understandings have to be in integrated into the spatial designs.